robocup-junior/onstage/docs/source/contribute/to_page.rst

 Contribute through GitHub Pull requests
 ---------------------------------------

-The most convenient way to contribute is to directly suggest your changes to the `GitHub repository <https://github.com/robocup-junior/onstage>`__, thats stores this page.
+The most convenient way to contribute is to directly suggest your changes to the `GitHub repository <https://github.com/robocup-junior/onstage>`__, that stores this page.

 All pages are created using `Sphinx <https://www.sphinx-doc.org/>`__ and `reStructuredText <https://www.sphinx-doc.org/en/master/usage/restructuredtext/index.html>`__ which is very easy to read and write.